mark-nicholson/python-editline/README.md

 A repository to create a Python extension which links to libedit.so and implements the shell-completion functionality completely independent of libreadline.so and readline.

+My operational goal was originally to try to get the readline functionality of libedit to "just work".
+Apparently me, and a bazillion others have tried and only got something marginally functional.

+ I changed the plan.
+For reasons I do not know, the 'readline' interface of Python is heavily favouring the libreadline.so interface.
+In my view,  that is a problem on several fronts.
+It makes portability to libedit a pain, and have you seen how many freeking global variable libreadline uses just to function?
+It is crazy.

+ My (so far successful) approach has been to abandon the readline api and work towards a generic line-editor interface to which both libedit (and readline if necessary) will conform.

 ### The goals are:

   - to create a Python installation devoid of GPL